Lightning Brigade: Second Battle of Chattanooga

-Next, opposite the city, Wilder brought forward Captain Lilly with his remaining two section and set them up on high ground about one half mile from the river.
+Next, opposite the city, Wilder brought forward Captain Lilly with his remaining two sections and set them up on high ground about one half mile from the river.
 His first targets his artillery attacked were the Dunbar and Paint Rock, two steamers docked at the Chattanooga Wharf.
 They were quickly sunk.
 Wilder ordered Lilly to begin shelling the town.
 The shells caught many soldiers and civilians in town in church observing a day of prayer and fasting.
 The bombardment created a great deal of consternation amongst the Confederates.

 The three regiments and Lilly's men began shifting positions back and forth to keep the Rebels in the city confused.
 The 92nd and 98th, after securing the ferry at Harrison's Landing, began trying to keep the Confederates on the opposite bank distracted.
 When Wagner and Hazen's brigades arrived on August 29, some of Hazen's dismounted infantry joined the 92nd and 98th at Harrison's landing to aid in the misdirection.
 The deception operation included the 92nd and its compatriots faking boat construction by hammering, sawing, and tossing bits of lumber into the river at Harrison's Landing so that it would float downstream to Chattanooga.
 The whole brigade also began a nightly ritual of building numerous campfires to imitate the look of numerous regimental camps.
-The whole operation also benefited from the fact that the local population north of the river in Eastern Tennessee on the Cumberland Plateau was strongly Unionist which meant that any Rebels operating there would be quickly reported back to the Army of the Cumberland; in light of this Bragg and no cavalry screen patrolling that could see through the deception.
+The whole operation also benefited from the fact that the local population north of the river in Eastern Tennessee on the Cumberland Plateau was strongly Unionist which meant that any Rebels operating there would be quickly reported back to the Army of the Cumberland; in light of this Bragg had no cavalry screen patrolling that could see through the deception.

 Continuing periodically over the next two weeks, the shelling and movements within sight of Confederate lookouts on the south bank helped keep Bragg's attention to the northeast while the bulk of Rosecrans's army crossed the Tennessee River well west and south of Chattanooga.
 The diversion was successful, with Bragg concentrating his army east of Chattanooga.
 On the morning of September 5, the rest of the Wilder and Minty were themselves tricked when Bragg's forces faked preparations to cross the river to the north side to attack.
 They quickly concentrated their forces to contest the crossing, but by the next day, they had figured out that it was a ruse to fix them in one place.